QR Codes for Marketing:

 There are numerous ways that QR Codes can be used to strategically bridge offline and online media.
 Here are but a few examples:

-A local business displays a QR code with a link to their Google Places page with customer reviews and coupons.
+- A local business displays a QR code with a link to their Google business profile with customer reviews and coupons.

 What Are Some Other Advantages of Using QR Codes?